 Comments on an article by Mikulincer and Shaver (see record 2007-13150-001).
 Mikulincer and Shaver argue that Attachment Theory belongs under the umbrella of positive psychology, and moreover that Attachment Theory can supply an integrative framework for the positive psychology movement.
 In their view, Attachment Theory offers a “demonstrably generative and empirically validated framework in which both positive and negative aspects of human behavior and experience can be conceptualized.”
 Their target article attempts to support that view by reviewing some very creative and systematically connected experiments demonstrating the effects of security-supportive and unsupportive primes on an array of relational and well-being outcomes.
 In this commentary we have attempted to deconstruct the notion of felt security as a means to address Mikulincer and Shaver’s position that Attachment Theory may supply an integrative framework for positive psychology.
 We hope the comments provide constructive occasion for Mikulincer and Shaver to continue to formulate the role of Attachment Theory in positive psychology (PsycINFO Database Record (c) 2008 APA, all rights reserved).

-Jeremy Holmes – 3rd expert on this subject based on the ideXlab platform
+Jeremy Holmes – One of the best experts on this subject based on the ideXlab platform.

 Attachment Theory in Clinical Practice: A Personal AccountBritish Journal of Psychotherapy, 2015Co-Authors: Jeremy HolmesAbstract: